rafaelromao/romak/MagicRomak.md

 ## Magic Romak

-This is a version of Romak 24 that uses a [Magic Key](https://github.com/Ikcelaks/keyboard_layouts/blob/main/magic_sturdy/magic_sturdy.md) to improve the typing experience, reducing SFBs and consecutive activations of the secondary alpha layer.
+This is a version of Romak 24 that uses [Magic Keys](https://github.com/Ikcelaks/keyboard_layouts/blob/main/magic_sturdy/magic_sturdy.md) to improve the typing experience, reducing SFBs and consecutive activations of the secondary alpha layer.
+The first Magic Key is actually the regular Repeat Key, but activated for keys that do not worth repeating, which will produce an alternate result.
+The second Magic Key is in the same place, but in the secondary alpha layer and will also produce an alternate repeat result for the keys for which repeating it is not relevant.

-### Smart Shift

-In this version, another new feature is introduced, the Smart Shift behavior.
-With this feature, the One Shot Shift key will not act as shift when typed mid word, but as something else instead.
-In this case, it can be either a Repeat Key or a Magic Key.

 Alpha 1 layer: